This sport of H. 'Valentine

 Lace' forms a large size (20 inches high by 42 inches wide) mound of misted, green and white

 centered leaves.
-It changes to green by mid summer in most
+It changes from blue-green to green by mid summer in most

 cases.
 Pale lavender flowers are borne from late June into July.